ErwinM/acts_as_tenant/README.md

     end
 This allows you to pass in the current tenant yourself.

-If the current tenant is not set by either of these methods, Acts_as_tenant will be unable to apply the proper scope to your models.
+*note:* If the current tenant is not set by either of these methods, Acts_as_tenant will be unable to apply the proper scope to your models.
 So make sure you use one of the two methods to tell acts_as_tenant about the current tenant.

 Scoping your models
 -------------------